yannihou/yannihou/README.md

 - 👋 Hi, I’m @yannihou
 - 👀 I’m interested in digital art, reading, coding, and mechanical keyboards
-- 🌱 I’m currently learning software design and implementation
+- 🌱 I’m currently working at Keystone Strategy!

 <!---
 yannihou/yannihou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.